-Holding the optimal amount of stock in storage at any one time is more difficult than it sounds. eCommerce business owners need to strike the balance between being able to meet customer demand while avoiding unnecessary storage costs due to overstocking.
+Holding the optimal amount of stock in storage at any one time is more difficult than it sounds. eCommerce business owners need to strike the balance between being able to meet customer demand and avoiding unnecessary storage costs due to overstocking.

-Thankfully, one way to get this right is to use Reorder Point Formula (FOP) to calculate your reorder level, eliminating the need for guesswork and using your gut instinct to make decisions.
+Thankfully, one way to get this right is to use the Reorder Point Formula (FOP) to calculate your reorder level, eliminating the need for guesswork and using your gut instinct to make decisions.

 What is a reorder level and why is it important?